msinishin/sph-webhooks-example/README.md

 ### Run webhooks server standalone
-- Make sure that the port number 3000 is available for outside connections
+- Make sure that the port number 3000 is available on your host for outside connections
 - Start the webhooks server by the following command:

 ```